Asthma

 Managing asthma in children

-There is currently no cure for asthma in children.
-Your child’s doctor will help you learn to control it by avoiding triggers, giving medicine, and keeping an eye on symptoms.
+There is no cure for asthma, but you can take steps to manage it.
+Your child’s healthcare provider will help you learn to control it by keeping your child away from triggers, giving medicine, and keeping an eye on symptoms.

 How to tell if your child’s asthma is not well-controlled

-If your young child’s asthma is not well-controlled, you may notice that he or she is coughing more at night and eating less.
-Your child also may seem more tired, irritable, or moody.
+If your young child’s asthma is not well-controlled, you may notice that they are coughing more at night and eating less.
+Your child may also seem more tired, irritable, or moody.

 When to call 9-1-1